pratyushiitd/COP290-Traffic-Density_Estimator/README.md

 ### Directory Structure:

-- `images` folder contains images on which program to be run `empty.jpg`, `traffic.jpg`
+- `assets` folder contains images on which program to be run `empty.jpg`, `traffic.jpg`
-- `output` folder contains build file of c++ program
+- `build` folder stores build file of c++ program and stackdumps
-- images after processing are stored in root directory
+- `output` folder stores all the graphs and data points to be plot

 ### Commands: